ROCOR-MP priest gets away with rape

 Julianna Stephens: former member of Agape Community, currently in GOA

 Fr.
-Matthew Williams: son of departed Archpriest Gregory Williams.
-At the time of the rape he was a ROCA deacon.
+Matthew Williams: son of departed ROCOR (Agafangel) Archpriest Gregory Williams.
+At the time of the rape he was a ROCOR deacon.
 After he joined the ROCOR-MP, he received a ROCOR-MP ordination to the priesthood.

 I know the persons involved and after several years of listening, questioning and considering, I am even more confirmed in my certainty that the accusations are true.